nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 | serverconf database | **replication required** | PostgreSQL streaming replication (Hot standby) |

 The serverconf database replication is done using streaming replication with hot standby.
-Note that PostgreSQL replication is all-or-nothing, it is not possible exclude databases from the replication.
+Note that PostgreSQL replication is all-or-nothing: it is not possible to exclude databases from the replication.
 This is why the replicated serverconf and non-replicated messagelog databases need to be separated to different instances.

 ###### 2.3.1.2 Key configuration and software token replication from `/etc/xroad/signer/*`